EnduranceCode/JavaCourseraDuke/README.md

 #### Assignment: Parsing Export Data

 The code written for the assignment *Parsing Export Data* is stored in the branch [course1/week3/assignment-parsing-export-data](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week3/assignment-parsing-export-data).

+#### Assignment: Parsing Weather Data

+The code written for the assignment *Parsing Weather Data* is stored in the branch [course1/week3/assignment-parsing-weather-data](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week3/assignment-parsing-weather-data).